privateprep/coding-space-website/src/pages/programs/summer.md

       #### A﻿ges 8-13

-      ### Learn to Code in Our Immersive Camps
+      #### A Smart, Engaging Summer That Kids Love

-      Held Monday through Friday throughout the summer on the Upper East Side in NYC, Park Slope, Brooklyn, and Port Washington, Long Island, our camps combine project-based coding, tech challenges, outdoor time, exciting field trips, and more to create an unforgettable summer experience.
+      Camp Coding Space offers a meaningful summer experience that's as educational as it is fun.
+Held Monday through Friday throughout the summer on the Upper East Side, in Park Slope, Brooklyn, and in Port Washington, Long Island, our camps are designed to keep kids learning, growing, and excited to come back each day.
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: